OliviaNguyen1789/OliviaNguyen1789/README.md

 I’m excited to share my projects with you and explore how we can use data to drive better decision-making together! 🚀

 ## 🛠️ Tech Stack
-📊 SQL & Data Querying – Writing optimized queries to extract, clean, and analyze data 📈 Power BI & Data Visualization – Building interactive dashboards for data-driven insights 🤖 Python (Pandas, NumPy, Seaborn, Matplotlib, Scikit-Learn) - Handling data cleaning, transformation, statistical analysis, machine learning model building, and data visualization.
+📊 SQL & Data Querying – Writing optimized queries to extract, clean, and analyze data.

+📈 Power BI & Data Visualization – Building interactive dashboards for data-driven insights.

+🤖 Python (Pandas, NumPy, Seaborn, Matplotlib, Scikit-Learn) - Handling data cleaning, transformation, statistical analysis, machine learning model building, and data. visualization.

 ## 📬 Let’s Connect!